Hindenburg disaster resources for junior high modern history between two wars book list

 6 books about the Hindenburg disaster

-Hindenburg survivors interviews and radio broadcasts
+Hindenburg survivors’ interviews and radio broadcasts

-Hindenburg disaster resources for junior high
+Hindenburg disaster resources for junior high modern history between two wars book list

-Since the entire point of this writing assignment was to write an article about the Hindenberg crash, and their class talks a lot about using primary sources, I searched up and found several Hindenburg survivor interviews and actual Hindenburg broadcasts.
+Since the entire point of this writing assignment was to write an article about the Hindenburg crash, and their class talks a lot about using primary sources, I searched up and found several Hindenburg survivor interviews and actual Hindenburg broadcasts.

-First I found a video of the actual Hindenburg crash.
+First, I found a video of the actual Hindenburg crash.

 Next we listened to the Hindenburg disaster radio broadcast, this was particularly moving because you can hear his shock at the events.